 She high fives my badge like she’s toasting me with a drink.
 “Cheers!
-Hib O’Neal, acting ME.”
+Hib O’Neil, acting ME.”
 And steps around me.

 “Hibby, Kyle, good to see you.
 It’s been a while.
-How are you doing?”
+How are you?”
 He hugs her tightly and shakes her assistant’s hand.

-“Pono!
+“Kalani!
 Great to see you.
 Yeah, getting there.
-It takes a bit.
-How are Tiare and the kids?” she asks warmly.
+I haven’t seen much of you?
+How have you been?” she asks warmly.

-The genuine caring in Pono’s voice tells me he knows her personally and something happened to her for that concern?
+The genuine caring in Kalani’s voice tells me he knows her personally and something happened to her for that concern?
 I shelve the thought to ask him later.

 “My apologies, ma’am,” I say.

-Pono shoots me a look over his Oakley’s and grins.
+Kalani shoots me a look over his Ray-bans and grins.

 “You’ll get used to her.
 Don’t let appearances fool you.
 We’re lucky to have her as backup when Ben Mendip’s away.”